Symplectic semi-characteristics: Abstract

 \section{Abstract}

-We study the symplectic semi-characteristic of a $4n$-dimensional closed symplectic manifold.
-First, we define the symplectic semi-characteristic using the mapping cone complex model of the primitive cohomology.
+We study the symplectic semi-characteristic of a closed $4n$-dimensional symplectic manifold.
+First, using the even-degree part of the primitive cohomology, we define the symplectic semi-characteristic.
 Second, using a vector field with nondegenerate zero points, we prove a counting formula for the symplectic semi-characteristic.
-As corollaries, we obtain an Atiyah type vanishing property and the fact that the symplectic semi-characteristic is independent of the choices of symplectic forms.
+As corollaries of the counting formula, we obtain a vanishing property and the fact that the definition of the symplectic semi-characteristic is independent of the choices of symplectic forms.